Paper perfection: the artful menu of The Public House, Bay City, Michigan

 The Public House menu design immediately captivated me with its distinct style.
 The choice of journal paper as the base is brilliant and evokes a sense of nostalgia and familiarity.
 This isn’t just a menu; it feels reminiscent of a well-loved newspaper or magazine.

-One particularly captivating feature is the "Happy Hour" section, cleverly designed to resemble a clock.
-This playful design choice not only adds a fun touch but also subtly hints at the timing of the happy hour.
+One particularly captivating feature is the Happy Hour section, cleverly designed to resemble a clock.
+This playful design choice not only adds a fun touch, it also subtly hints at the timing of the happy hour.

 For anyone interested in graphic design, restaurant and bar menu design in particular, this menu is a perfect example of how thoughtful design can elevate an everyday object into something truly special.